NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills.md

 ## Videos <since project="skills-service" version="2.8" />

-Externally hosted videos can be embedded into skill description and optionally configured to achieve that skill once the video is fully watched.
-To configure a video please navigate to `Project -> Subject -> Skill -> Video`
+Externally hosted videos can be embedded into the skill description and optionally configured to achieve that skill once the video is fully watched.
+To configure a video, please navigate to `Project -> Subject -> Skill -> Video`

 ![Video Config Page](../../screenshots/admin/page-video-config.png)

-The only required field is `Video URL` that points to an externally hosted video (ex. `<url>.mp4`).
+The only required field is `Video URL`, which points to an externally hosted video (ex. `<url>.mp4`).
-Once video is configured it will be presented on the training above the skill's description.
+Once the video is configured it will be presented on the training above the skill's description.

-To make the video accessible the configuration offers ability to specify `Captions` and `Transcript` values.
+To make the video accessible, the configuration offers the ability to specify `Captions` and `Transcript` values.
 When captions are configured the video player will present an option to turn captions on or off.
 Captions utilize [Web Video Text Tracks Format (WebVTT)](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API) format and its input form offers an ability to prefill an example in WebVTT format by clicking `Add Example` button above the `Captions` input field.